wellcontent/wellcontent.github.io/_posts/2022-07-30-best-free-writing-apps-for-content-workflow.md

 Google Docs is also good for when you need access to your documents for editing at any given time since everything's stored in the cloud.
 Just make sure you have internet access.
 But this can be a hurdle when you want to write somewhere where you either have patchy connection or don't have internet.
 You have up to 15GB of data in your Google account for use with Google Docs.
 That's pretty nice storage for a free online text editor.

 One big downside for me is that there's no native dark mode.
 Google, please.
 Dark mode helps relax your eyes while writing.
 The workaround?
-Install the [Dark Reader extension](https://darkreader.org/) to enable dark mode in Google Docs.
+Install the [Dark Reader extension](https://darkreader.org/){:target="\_blank" rel="noopener noreferrer"} to enable dark mode in Google Docs.

 - **Pros**: device/account sync, cloud service, autosave, easy real-time online collaboration
 - **Cons**: account needed, online-only, no native dark mode, formatting can change when downloading files